MicrosoftDocs/WSL/WSL/case-sensitivity.md

 ### Changing the case sensitivity on a drive mounted to a WSL distribution

+NTFS-formatted drives mounted to a WSL distribution will be case-insensitive by default.
 To change the case sensitivity for a directory on a drive mounted to a WSL distribution (ie. Ubuntu), follow the same steps as listed above for the Windows file system.
+(EXT4 drives will be case-sensitive by default).

 To enable case-sensitivity on a directory (FOO ≠ foo), use the command: